SathyaBhat/talks-slides/automated-failover-route53/slides/slides.md

 <v-clicks>

-- Recursive resolver - acts as a middleman between client & naemserver.
+- Recursive resolver - acts as a middleman between client & nameserver.
 - Root nameserver - First step of hostname resolution and serves as a reference to another locations
   - fun fact: there are only 13 root name servers!
 Do you know which ones they are?
-- TLD Nameserver - Next step of host resolution and holds the TLD records
+- TLD Nameserver - Next step of host resolution and holds the TLD records (.com etc)
-- Authoritative server - holds the actual IP address
+- Authoritative server - holds the actual IP address of the requested domain

 </v-clicks>

 <!--

+* Let's look at the type of servers involved in DNS resolution.
+First is the recurisve resolver.
 * The recursive resolver contacts the root nameserver, which is the first stop for a recursive resolver.
 * Once it gets a response from a root nameserver, it get talks to the TLD nameserver, and then authoritive.
-`{a-m}.root-servers.net`
+* every resolvers knows the root servers, and there are 13 of them `{a-m}.root-servers.net`
+* Once the resolver gets the TLD nameserver address, the request is then forwarded to the TLD
+* The TLD nameserver holds TLD record (for .com is a TLD), and responds with IP of the authoritative server, which holds the IP address for the requested domain

+*
 -->

 ---